 Introduced by the Coconut Grove Arts Festival in 1986, the annual Visiting Artists Week program enables artists from across the country to share their insight while also introducing local students to their particular craft.
 Together, they work to create a piece of art which can range from an individual painting to handmade jewelry and glass item, or even a mural on a school wall.

 Proven to be a successful program, over 150 schools in South Florida submit requests each to year to participate in the program.
 Since its inception, numerous other fine arts shows across the country have introduced similar programs by request of participating artists.

-Interested in participating in this year’s Visiting Artist Week?
+Interested in participating in 2023’s Visiting Artist Week?

 Schools and Artists Can Apply Here